 How is pancreatitis diagnosed?

 Your healthcare provider will look at your past health.
 They will give you a physical exam.
-You may have some blood tests done.
+You will have some blood, stool, and urine tests done.
 You may also have some imaging tests including:

 Ultrasound (sonography).
 Uses sound waves to see the internal organs of the belly.
 It also checks how blood is flowing through different blood vessels.